Fall Season 2017

 - Keep track of waypoints found

-- Compete with your friends for a spot on the leaderboard!
+- Compete with your friends (and all participating maze goers) for a spot on the leaderboard!

 The Maze Experience